protickr/git-notebook/readme.md

 **GIT RESET vs CHECKOUT _when used with -- pathspec_**
 > `$ git reset --soft commit_hash -- file.ext`
-> doesnt make sense as with --soft flag,
+> doesn't make sense, as $ git reset with --soft flag and
+>
-> 1. and without pathspec reset only moves branch pointer and does not manipulates index and working directory,
+> 1. Without pathspec, it only moves branch pointer and does not manipulates index and working directory,
+>
-> 2. with pathspec reset doesn't even move branch to point to specified commit hash.
+> 2. With pathspec reset doesn't even move branch to point to specified commit hash.
 >
 > `$ git reset --hard commit_hash -- file.ext`
 > [_which is not allowed by git reset._]